kostasKar/ArduinoPID/README.md

  ```

  ## Examples
- A complete implementation of a DC motor position controller.
+ A complete implementation of a DC motor position controller<br>
- The sketch drives a dc motor using an H-bridge and PWM output
+ The sketch drives a dc motor using an H-bridge and PWM output<br>
- The position feedback is provided by a quadrature encoder to external interrupt pins
+ The position feedback is provided by a quadrature encoder to external interrupt pins<br>
- The controller is driven by 3 input pins: STEPS, DIR, ENABLE - an industry standard
+ The controller is driven by 3 input pins: STEPS, DIR, ENABLE - an industry standard<br>
- Position setpoints can be also sent through Serial
+ Position setpoints can be also sent through Serial<br>